megvii-research/neural-painter/README.md

 We use a neural network that takes a coordinate (x, y) and output the corresponding RGB value to generate an image.

-With different random hyperparameters, the network can generate images of large style variance.
+With different random hyperparameters, the network generates images of large style variance.

 # Gallery